On Practice: Influence

 On Practice, along with Mao's On Contradiction, elevated his reputation as a Marxist theoretician.
 Both works became widely read in the USSR after Mao was celebrated in the Eastern Bloc for China's intervention in the Korean War.

 On Practice laid the theoretical foundation for Mao's subsequent slogan, "seek truth from facts."
 The primacy of practice discussed in the text serves as the theoretical basis for the mass line, a practice summarized by the slogan, "from the masses, to the masses."
+Expressions used in the text like "failure is the mother of success" and "practice is the sole criterion of truth" became widespread.

+The text's discussion of knowledge production informed approaches to arts and science throughout the Mao era.

 In April 1960, Petroleum Minister Yu Qiuli stated that On Practice (along with On Contradiction) would be the ideological core of the campaign to develop the Daqing oil field in northeast China.
 Yu's efforts to mobilize workers in Daqing focused on ideological motivation rather than material incentives.
 The Ministry of the Petroleum Industry shipped thousands of copies by plane so that every Daqing oil worker would have copies and for work units to each set up their own study groups.
-The successful completion of Daqing despite harsh weather conditions and supply limitations became a model held up by the Communist Party as an example during subsequent industrialization campaigns.
+The successful completion of Daqing despite harsh weather conditions and supply limitations became a model held up by the CCP as an example during subsequent industrialization campaigns.